 "Is he…?" he spoke up, nodding toward the wobbuffet, letting the question hang.

 "Yes," Ntairow said, "this is Zerzekai, my son and Esaax's.
 Zerzekai, this is… I'm sorry, I never did get your name."

 "Syr," the arbok supplied.
 "I'm Syr."

-It didn't quite ease the pain completely, didn't quite stop him altogether from wishing that they were still with him.
-But it was some comfort, at least, however small, and as the minutes passed in silence, he hoped that the two who stood sharing those minutes with him had found or would find at least some small comfort of their own.
+It didn't ease the pain completely, didn't quite stop him altogether from wishing they were still with him.
+But it was some comfort, at least, however small, and as the minutes passed in silence, he hoped that the two who stood sharing those minutes with him had found, or would find, at least some small comfort of their own.